 Powering CPAP at Your Destination

-Before you travel, you have to make sure your CPAP is compatible with your the power at your destination.
+Before you leave Detroit, make sure your CPAP is compatible with the power at your destination.
 The CPAP machine should have a label on it that tells the acceptable power inputs.
 Check both the voltage and the hertz (Hz) to make sure they’re compatible with the power generated at your destination.
 A mismatch can lead to an inoperable CPAP or may damage the machine.
 If your CPAP doesn’t match the power at your destination, talk to your supplier about adapters.

-If you’re using a battery-operated CPAP, make sure you bring enough batteries if you don’t think you’ll have access to a good supply.
+If you’re using a battery-operated CPAP, ensure you bring enough batteries if you don’t think you’ll have access to a good supply.

 Cleaning CPAP at Your Destination

-Because bacteria on your CPAP machine is pumped right into your lungs, a dirty CPAP machine can put you at increased risk for catching a serious illness.
+Because bacteria on your CPAP machine are pumped right into your lungs, a dirty CPAP machine can put you at increased risk of catching a serious illness.
 So it’s important to keep your machine clean when you travel.

 Clean your CPAP more frequently than you do at home, but you can use the same recommended cleaning technique.
 It’s best to bring cleaning supplies with you–don’t count on being able to find suitable soap at your destination.
 And when it comes to water, if you can’t drink the water at your destination, don’t use it to clean your CPAP.